JuliaSmoothOptimizers/PDENLPModels.jl/docs/src/index.md

 # PDENLPModels.jl Documentation

-PDENLPModels specializes the [NLPModel API](https://github.com/JuliaSmoothOptimizers/NLPModels.jl) to optimization problem with partial differential equation in the constraints.
+PDENLPModels specializes the [NLPModel API](https://github.com/JuliaSmoothOptimizers/NLPModels.jl) to optimization problems with partial differential equations in the constraints.
 The package relies on [Gridap.jl](https://github.com/gridap/Gridap.jl) for the modeling and the computation of the derivatives.

 We consider optimization problems of the form: find functions (y,u) and κ ∈ ℜⁿ satisfying
 ```math